emilwest/stats_notes/README.md

     mean in group 1 mean in group 2
                0.75            2.33

-In this case, $p = 0.079 < 0.05$ indicating statistical significance and
+In this case, $p = 0.079 > 0.05$ indicating no statistical significance.
-we reject the null hypothesis in favor of the alternative that the true difference in means between group 1 and group 2 is not equal to 0.
+There is not enough evidence to reject the null hypothesis that the difference in mean hourly sleep increase is equal in group 1 and 2.
+The mean sleep increase in group 2 is however higher, we may need a larger sample size to increase the power of the test.

 ### Correlation incl p-values and confidence interval